-With respect to any information technology system funded or supported by funds under this award, the recipient (and any subrecipient at any tier) must comply with 28 C.F.R.
+With respect to any information technology system funded or supported by funds under this award, the subrecipient at any tier must comply with 28 C.F.R.
 Part 23, Criminal Intelligence Systems Operating Policies, if OJP determines this regulation to be applicable.
 Should OJP determine 28 C.F.R.
 Part 23 to be applicable, OJP may, at its discretion, perform audits of the system, as per the regulation.
 Should any violation of 28 C.F.R.
 Part 23 occur, the recipient may be fined as per 34 U.S.C.
-10231(c)-(d).
-The recipient may not satisfy such a fine with federal funds.
+10231(c)-(d) and 42 U.S.C.